OSH Answers Fact Sheets

 What are factors that can lead to injuries in an office job?

-Basic office activities involve sitting in front of a computer terminal and operating it by means of typing or moving a mouse.
+Basic office activities involve sitting in front of a computer and operating it by means of typing or moving a mouse.
 Still, no matter how harmless these activities may seem, they do set the stage for injuries that can develop over time.
-While these activities are not particularly hazardous for a worker who does them only occasionally, the situation becomes more critical for those who have no choice but to sit in front of a computer screen and type for long periods every working day.
+While these activities are not particularly hazardous for a worker who does them only occasionally, the situation becomes more critical when done long periods every working day.

 Work-related factors that present the greatest risk for MSIs involve: